-For discussion: when a new opportunity exists, do we automatically go looking externally for someone who has the skills, rather than looking at our internal resources who are a great fit for our culture, but may need skills development?
+For discussion: when a new opportunity exists, do we automatically go looking externally for someone who has the skills, rather than looking at our internal resources who are a great fit for our culture but may need skills development?
 Do we “develop” or do we “find” as our usual way of doing business?
-How open are we to creating new opportunities for great people who are ready for more, even if there’s no box on the existing org chart?
-How much effort do we make to help them find Flow, and then structure the job to support that?
+How open are we to creating new opportunities for great people and quality talent who are ready for more, even if there’s no box on the existing organizational chart?
+How much effort do we make to help them find “Flow” and then structure the job to support that?

 - Who are we overlooking for right now, because we don’t have a good way to identify and develop high potential performers?